mvysny/vaadin14-boot-example-gradle/README.md

 To build&package this project as a docker image:

-1. Run `./gradlew -Pvaadin.productionMode`
-2. Run `docker build --no-cache -t test/vaadin14-embedded-jetty:latest .`.
+1. Run `docker build --no-cache -t test/vaadin14-embedded-jetty-gradle:latest .`.
 Docker will run the [Dockerfile](Dockerfile) and build a docker image.
-3. Run `docker run --rm -ti -p8080:8080 test/vaadin14-embedded-jetty` to run the image
+2. Run `docker run --rm -ti -p8080:8080 test/vaadin14-embedded-jetty-gradle` to run the image

 Head to [localhost:8080/](http://localhost:8080).

-If you'd like to also build the project in Docker, please see [Multi-Stage docker builds](https://mvysny.github.io/multi-stage-docker-build/).
+See [Multi-Stage docker builds](https://mvysny.github.io/multi-stage-docker-build/) for more details.

 ## About The Project